-2. WHY IS IMMEDIATE ACTION NEEDED TO REALIZE THESE OZONE AND CLIMATE BENEFITS?
+3. IMMEDIATE ACTION IS NEEDED TO REALIZE THESE OZONE AND CLIMATE BENEFITS.

 Action now will provide cost-effective benefits that will not be available later.
-The TEAP has identified technically and economically feasible end-of-life measures and has concluded that "the main mitigation strategies likely to have effect on ODS emissions ... as of 2008 ... are those associated with end-of-life measures in refrigeration and mobile and stationary air-conditioning."13 However, this window of opportunity is rapidly closing.
-The TEAP estimates that by 2015, approximately 90% of the CFCs and 50% of the HCFCs in "reachable" refrigeration, SAC, and MAC banks in non-A5 Parties, and over 75% of the CFCs in these banks in A5 Parties, will have been emitted.14 financing or incentives for ODS bank destruction are provided.
+The TEAP has identified technically and economically feasible end-of-life measures and has concluded that "the main mitigation strategies likely to have effect on ODS emissions ... as of 2008 ... are those associated with end-of-life measures in refrigeration and mobile and stationary air-conditioning."
+However, this window of opportunity is rapidly closing.
+The TEAP estimates that by 2015, approximately 90% of the CFCs and 50% of the HCFCs in reachable refrigeration, SAC, and MAC banks in non-A5 Parties, and over 75% of the CFCs in these banks in A5 Parties, will have been emitted.

+Currently, the Parties are not required to destroy ODS banks under the Montreal Protocol.
+Only ODS production and consumption phase-outs are mandated under the Montreal Protocol: no financing or incentives for ODS bank destruction are provided.
 This must be changed in order to capture the ozone and climate co-benefits readily available to the Parties.

-Currently, the Parties are not required to destroy ODS banks under the Montreal Protocol.15 Only ODS production and consumption phase-outs are mandated: no

 In 2008, the Parties will determine the MLF's replenishment for the 2009-2011 triennium.
-Funds for pilot projects for the recovery and destruction of ODS banks will seize an important opportunity that otherwise will be lost.
-ODSs in banks are currently being emitted and will continue to be emitted during the interim between the financing of ODS bank recovery and destruction pilot projects and the time when a comprehensive and efficient global program is implemented.16 The strategies and investments necessary to destroy the remaining banks of CFCs, and later HCFCs, will take time to implement, and delaying these actions would be a missed opportunity for a double dividend on ozone layer and climate protection.
-Additionally, significant quantities of HCFCs in A5 Parties will need to be properly disposed of for decades to come.17 When the Parties later decide to aggressively pursue the destruction of the significant amount of HCFCs in A5 Parties' refrigeration, SAC, and MAC banks,18 the investments in infrastructure and governance institutions will already be in place.
+ODSs in banks are currently being emitted and will continue to be emitted during the interim between the financing of ODS bank recovery and destruction pilot projects and the time when a comprehensive and efficient global program is implemented.
+If funds are not, at a minimum, allocated to finance pilot projects for the recovery and destruction of ODS banks, a significant amount of easily recoverable and destroyable ODSs will be emitted before future funding and a comprehensive program can be put in place.
+The strategies and investments necessary to destroy the remaining banks of ODSs will take time to implement, and delaying these actions would be a missed opportunity for a double dividend on ozone layer and climate protection.

+Additionally, significant quantities of HCFCs in A5 Parties will need to be properly disposed of for decades to come.
+When the Parties later decide to aggressively pursue destruction of the significant HCFCs in A5 Parties' reachable banks, the same investments in infrastructure and governance institutions required right now will be required at that time as well.